BII REPORT: The Race To Be The Third Mobile Platform

 For now there’s no certainty about which company, if any, will be able to mount a serious challenge to Google’s and Apple’s dominance.

-In a new report from BI Intelligence on mobile platforms, we examine the rationale for a third platform, and then survey the potential competitors for the coveted third spot.
+In a recent report from BI Intelligence on mobile platforms, we examine the rationale for a third platform, and then survey the potential competitors for the coveted third spot.

 Access The Full Report And Data By Signing Up For A Free Trial Today >>